mcwiekala/camp-trello-clone/README.md

 `docker-compose down`

+To restart the data to init state use:

+`docker volume rm docker_TC_mongo_data`

-If you have some problems with restarting DB remove the old containers with:
+If you have some problems with removing old containers use:

 `yes | docker-compose rm`